FaithAlone.net

 17 Therefore to him that knoweth to do good, and doeth it not, to him it is sin.

-The above verse shows you that any form of laziness or procrastination is sinful.
+The above verse demonstrates that any form of laziness or procrastination is sinful.
 By definition, repenting of that sin requires doing work.

-Many of the commandments of God are commandments to do something, and so by definition, repenting of those sins requires doing whatever action that they are telling you to do.
+Many of the commandments of God are commandments to do something, and so by definition, repenting of those sins requires doing whatever action that they are telling a person to do.
 Some of these "positive" commandments include:

 • Being commanded to study the Bible (2 Timothy 2:15)